antham/chyle/README.md

 CHYLE_EXTRACTORS_*_DESTKEY | A name for the key which will receive the extracted value CHYLE_EXTRACTORS_*_REG | A regexp used to extract a data

-### Expanders
+### Decorators

-Expanders request remote api to enrich your commit payload with datas.
+Decorators request remote api to enrich your commit payload with datas.

 #### Jira ticket api